minprog/programming-1/40 Understanding/50 Internet (ct'd)/10 problem set.md

 ## 3. Inbox Zero
 7. Using my primary email address, unicodelovehotel@gmail.com, I sent a message to someone@example.com.
-In a succinct but technically detailed paragraph, describe how my email ultimately reaches someone@example.com’s inbox.
+In a succinct but technically detailed paragraph, describe how my email ultimately reaches someone@example.com's inbox.

-8. What’s the difference between a stack and a queue?
-What’s a situation where a stack would be more appropriate than a queue?
-How about a situation (other than the line at the Rock ’n’ Roller Coaster or other amusement park rides) where a queue would be more appropriate than a stack?
+8. What's the difference between a stack and a queue?
+What's a situation where a stack would be more appropriate than a queue?
+How about a situation (other than the line at the Rock 'n' Roller Coaster or other amusement park rides) where a queue would be more appropriate than a stack?

 9. Unlike HTTP headers, email headers can be repeated several times with different values.
-Why is the Received header usually found more than once in an email once it’s been delivered?
+Why is the Received header usually found more than once in an email once it's been delivered?

 10. What are some differences between POP3 and IMAP?
-What are some features IMAP provides that POP3 doesn’t?
+What are some features IMAP provides that POP3 doesn't?

-11. What’s a phishing attack?
-Since I don’t have access to Bill Gates’s inbox, I could never send email from billg@microsoft.com, right?
+11. What's a phishing attack?
+Since I don't have access to Bill Gates's inbox, I could never send email from billg@microsoft.com, right?

 ## 4. Mission Control
 12. When we say that TCP ensures reliable data transfer, what two guarantees are we making about the delivery of segments?
-What’s an ACK, and how does it relate to these guarantees?
+What's an ACK, and how does it relate to these guarantees?
 Similarly, what is a sequence number, and how does it relate to these guarantees?

 13. The below depicts two TCP segments being transmitted from one host to another.